projectatomic/adb-vagrant-registration/README.md

 You can set any option easily by setting `config.registration.OPTION_NAME = 'OPTION_VALUE'` in your Vagrantfile (please see the rhnreg_ks's documentation for option description).
-To reduce the number of accepted options for configuring the plugin, the options for `rhn-register` manager will reuse the naming of `subscription-manager`'s command options where possible.
+To reduce the number of accepted options for configuring the plugin, the options for `rhn_register` manager will reuse the naming of `subscription-manager`'s command options where possible.

 #### rhn-register Default Options